 Another important thing to pay attention to is the size of your habitat, you can have multiple transport rides and airlocks running through your habitat, so make sure that your habitat is big enough that your animals can hide and get some personal space if they need to.

 Check on an animal’s social welfare if you are not sure if the transport is affecting them.
 If social is right down at the bottom, they may need more coverage or their shelter may be too close to the tracks.

-You can see how comfortable animals are around humans by looking at them on the Zoopedia, this will show you their relationship with humans, less confident animals will lose social welfare quicker when around guests.
+You can see how comfortable animals are around humans by looking at them on the Zoopedia, this will show you their relationship with humans, less confident animals can lose social welfare and become stressed out when around guests.